 • Both ends continue straight across on the outside and in through the adjacent eyelets.

-• Alternate running up on the inside and across on the outside until the ends meet between the top eyelet and second
+• Alternate running up on the inside and across on the outside until the ends meet between the top eyelet and second eyelet from the top.

 • Finally, tuck the ends into the shoe.

-get it to work on shoes with odd numbers of eyelet pairs.
+• Variation 1 is for shoes with even numbers of eyelet pairs.